MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 14. Leave the Alert policy tab in your Edge browser open for the next task.

-You have now created an activity alert in Microsoft 365 Defender that is triggered when FullAccess permissions are granted to any mailboxes.
+You have now created an activity alert in Microsoft Defender XDR that is triggered when FullAccess permissions are granted to any mailboxes.

 ### Task 2 – Validate the Mailbox Permission Alert